kmaguswira/line-bot/README.md

 ![Xploria](https://raw.githubusercontent.com/kmaguswira/line-bot/master/xploria.png)

 Xploria bot will help travellers to explore new places by getting new friends, get direction to a place, nearby restaurant, information about upcoming events in a particular place, weather information and also booking hotel.
-Watch [demo].
+Watch [demo] or visit our [website].

 # Features!